Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-2.md

 tags: travel

 ### Day 5, Thursday, October 12th, Santander (10.5km, 120.1km total)
 We departed early, after a short breakfast.
 I didn't sleep well due to the heat in the dorm.
 Aurora and Wesley left just before me, but I caught up with them after a while.
 I passed out 3 Spanish men on the way, more old faces from the first albergue.
 When they found out I was Irish, they mentioned James Joyce.
 I asked them who they thought was the Spanish language equivalent of Joyce.
 One of them said Miguel Cervantes.
 I thought to myself: isn't he more the equivalent of Shakespeare?
-I haven't read Don Quijote, though, so I don't know.
+Anyway, moral of the story is to not talk to strangers about literature, because it's a conversational dead end.

 More walking along the coast, passing by many fields of animals.
 Aurora and Wesley liked to imitate animal noises, which never failed to make me laugh.
 Wesley took a detour at some point.
 In his place, we were accompanied by a Chinese guy called Wei Tee (probably a poor transcription) who was working in Barcelona.
 After traversing more cliffs, we came to another beach.
 This one was extremely long.
 We followed it all the way to the end, until we arrived at a town where a boat took us to Santander.